 Men’s vintage underwear (quite unlike women’s) hasn’t changed much throughout the years, although it did look a little bit different during the 1940s.
-Men wore either briefs, shorts or union suits.
+Men wore either briefs, boxer shorts, or union suits under their daily clothing.

 White knit briefs were made from ribbed cotton with an elasticized waist and were worn high on the waist.
 Most were legless, but a short leg option was available.
 They were usually paired with a tank top undershirt of the same material.